All Humans Are Welcome Here!

 A Walk from Hite to Ticaboo

 Who even knows where Hite and Ticaboo are?
 You do?
 That’s awesome, you’re familiar with the epicenter of Utah’s slickrock coolness!
 Or maybe you have spent some time on a boat on Powell Lake.
 Boaters in southeastern Utah would be rudderly (utterly – get it?) familiar with these two tiny outposts.
 Not familiar?
 Let me show you.
 They’re both sorta out of the way places, and pretty much nobody walks between the two places.
 I thought about hitchhiking past this section, but I heard that Swett Canyon was neato, and was curious about getting a little closer to the southern foot of the Henry Mountains.
-I did not plan this part of my Colorado Plateau traverse beforehand; it was a… continue reading
+I did not plan this part of my Colorado Plateau traverse beforehand; it was a problem to tackle in real time.
+It takes three days to do this walk if you go at it pretty continue reading…

 Backpacking the Kokopelli Trail – Part 2

 Return to Backpacking the Kokopelli Trail – Part 1 Day 5 – Ups and Downs April 13.
 Trigger warning: Skip the next two paragraphs if you hate annoying conservationist chatter… about cows.
 Depending on who you ask, our public lands are littered with hundreds of thousands of cattle, or free range beef just “grows on trees.”
 In Utah there is one cow for every four people, so you’re bound to run into them in the woods.
 Often ranchers take government subsidies to pay very little money to graze their stock on our public lands, which sometimes even includes National Parks!
-They become millionaires off our backs, then sell us a product that isn’t necessarily good for us, whether ethically or… continue reading
+They become millionaires off our backs, then sell us a product that isn’t necessarily good for us, whether ethically or whether it contains ecoli or whether it clogs arteries.
+It just doesn’t seem right.
+Beyond that, sometimes ranchers poach grazing continue reading…

 Old trail sign on the Kokopelli trail with sage prairie in background